Frequently Asked Questions

 No, however the overwhelming majority are.
 At the present time, all tours aboard commercial passenger vessels to Antarctica are operated by IAATO members.

-IAATO's Membership Directory can be found on the web at: http://apps.iaato.org/iaato/directory/.
+IAATO's Membership Directory can be found on our website under 'Who is IAATO'.
 Our types of membership include Members, Associate B1 Members, Associate B2 Members, and Affiliate Members.
 Please click on the type of membership you are inquiring about to find a list of members in that category of membership.
 "Any" will give you a list of all members in alphabetical order or you can select the different types of membership if you prefer searching that way.
 To retain membership in the association, members must be in "good standing" which means complying with IAATO Objectives and Bylaws.

 As mentioned above, there are four Types of membership in IAATO: Members, Associate B1 Members, Associate B2 Members and Affiliate Members.
 The category of membership depends upon the commercial interest that the company has.